jia-shijie/jia-shijie.github.io/_pages/about.md

 Recent News
 ======
 - &#9728; [10/2022] Our paper "CryptoGo: Automatic Detection of Go Cryptographic API Misuses" is accepted by ACSAC 2022 (CCF-B).
-CryptoGo is the first cryptographic API misuse detector for Go programs.[*(To appear)*](https://www.acsac.org/2022/program/papers/)
+CryptoGo is the first cryptographic API misuse detector for Go programs.[PDF](https://dl.acm.org/doi/10.1145/3564625.3567989)
 - &#9728; [09/2022] I received a general funding project form National Natural Science Foundation of China to support my research on data security protection technology based on solid-state storage characteristics.
 - &#9728; [08/2022] Our paper "You Cannot Fully Trust Your Device: An Empirical Study of Client-Side Certificate Validation in WPA2-Enterprise Networks" is accepted by IEEE TrustCom 2022 (CCF-C).
 - &#9728; [06/2022] Our paper "Research on Data Security Threats and Protection of Key Technologies in Cloud Environment" is accepted by Netinfo Security (CCF-C-Chinese).